JKEVIN2010/Deep-Learning-and-Early-Dementia-Detection/README.md

 # Deep-Learning-and-Early-Dementia-Detection
-This program contains the development of a novel deep learning framework for the early detection of Alzheimer's and related dementias (ADRD).
+This repository contains the development of novel interpretable deep learning frameworks for the early detection of Alzheimer's and related dementias (ADRD).